Commenced Feb 4, 2007, by Ken Wear

 I think of that Iraqi dictator who over the years again and again thumbed his nose at the United Nations with only empty threats from the United Nations.
 Whether we were right to take him down, only history will tell; there was at least some spine here.
 And, of our allies, France sought to protect him -- for profit.
 Let the Americans do it!

 Many of today's nations receive our foreign aid.
 I have no information on who within any one nation actually receives and disburses the money.
-We know there are many dictatorships and few democracies.
-We know that corruption is a way of life for much of the world.
+There are many dictatorships and few democracies; corruption is a way of life for much of the world.
+Are we fostering the rise to wealth of selected individuals as factories and infrastructure are developed, only to see that wealth squandered in self-aggrandizement?
 Are we making it possible for a ruler and his circle to live well while his subjects continue to suffer?
 Are we padding someone's pocket or are we helping a populance to improve its health or education or infrastructure?
 If aid is in the form of export of domestic production, whose local pockets are being lined?
 What of our ideals are being exercised by our charity?

 Developers develop with a profit motive.
 Government reinsurace has enabled developers to build in vulnerable environments.
 Were construction designed to withstand the forces of Nature that can be reasonably predicted, it would be difficult to be critical.
 But development has been on flood plains that cannot be protected from flood, on beaches subject to wave surges from storms, in and near forests where foolish management creates opportunity for devastating fires, on hillsides where heavy rain causes massive mud slides, in marshlands subject to confiscation by environmentalists.
 Public charity subsidizing unwise development!